RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-02-Keeping-Up-With-The-Tools.md

 ![OctoTree](/images/tools/octotree.png)

-OctoTree is handy, but certainly not a life changer.
+Octotree is handy, but certainly not a life changer.
 It got me thinking - how on earth would I have found this if I didn't catch Matt's tweet?

 Websites and Twitter are inefficient.
 You might miss a tool or idea, and how do you search for these after the fact if you don't know they exist?